Erlang-Enclave-Thesis/sgx-erlang-extension/scone/README.md

 Email Scontain developers to get access to private Erlang protoype image, we received access from Christof Fetzer at Scontain.

-Mainly, this private docker image adds a patch to Erlang/OTP (_sys\_drivers.c_) which could be how they succeeded in building it, as well as setting configurables such as _SCONE\_HEAP_.
+Mainly, this private docker image adds a patch to Erlang/OTP (`sys_drivers.c`) which could be how they succeeded in building it, as well as setting configurables such as `SCONE_HEAP`.

 ## Running

-Using SCONE's prebuilt Docker image for Erlang
+Pulling SCONE's prebuilt Docker image for Erlang

 ```
 docker pull sconecuratedimages/experimental:erlang-22.3.2